 Errata, Retractions, Expressions of Concern

-ECOCYCLES will publish corrections (errata) when errors could affect the interpretation of data or information, whatever the cause of the error (i.e. arising from author errors or from editorial mistake).
-Likewise, ECOCYCLES will publish ‘retractions’ if work is proven to be fraudulent or plagiarism or will published ‘expressions of concern’ if editors have well-founded suspicions of misconduct.
+ECOCYCLES will publish corrections (errata) when errors could affect the interpretation of data or information, whatever the cause of the error (i.e. arising from author errors or from editorial mistakes).
+Likewise, ECOCYCLES will publish ‘retractions’ if work is proven to be fraudulent or plagiarized or will publish ‘expressions of concern’ if editors have well-founded suspicions of misconduct.

 ECOCYCLES does not publish advertisements.

 Publication in ECOCYCLES is free, without article processing charges and article submission charges.